EngSoc-IT-Team/forum/README.md

 ## Getting Started

 This project is built with Node.js, MySQL and several key node modules.
 The following section contains summary notes on how to quickly set up the development environment.
-For exhaustive instructions please see the
+For exhaustive instructions please see the server README.

 ### Dependencies